vectorgrp/XCPlite/docs/xcplib_cfg.md

 The size of the transmission queue is a runtime parameter.

-## 1 · main_cfg.h
+## 1 · xcplib_cfg.h

-This section describes the configuration parameters in main_cfg.h.
+This section describes the configuration parameters in xcplib_cfg.h.

 ### XCP Protocol Options